 - “NOEEI 30.37(y)” for shipments of published books, software, maps, charts, pamphlets, or any other similar media available for general distribution that are eligible to be sent to a library or similar institution in Cuba, Iran, North Korea, or Syria.

-Note: For shipments of informational materials that are eligible to be sent to the Crimea region of Ukraine, filing may or may not be required, depending on requirements in 524.21a, 524.21d-g, and 526.2b.
+Note: “NOEEI 30.37(y)” does not apply to shipments of informational materials that are eligible to be sent to the Crimea, Donetsk, or Luhansk regions of Ukraine (or any other regions of Ukraine designated by the Secretary of the Treasury as a “covered region” under Executive Order 14065).
+For such shipments, filing might or might not be required, depending on requirements in 524.21a, 524.21d-f, and 526.2b.

 Note: For more information and a complete listing of these and other AES Exemptions, see Subpart D of the Foreign Trade Regulations, 15 CFR Part 30.